PunitTak2005/c-flow-control/README.md

-# flow of control in c
+Introduction to Loops
-to understand flow of control in c
+to understand Loops in c